education.vic.gov.au

 The department provides funding for interpreting and translation services to support children and young people:

-This department funding does not cover costs for interpreting and translation services for full fee paying overseas students.
-These costs must be met by the school.
+This department funding does not cover costs for interpreting and translation services for full fee-paying international students.
+These costs must be paid by the school.

 Offering interpreting and translation services